 We record the activities related to leasing office space to third parties in buildings we own as other income, net, as leasing is not core to the Company's operations.
-Other income, net, was \$1.0 million during the year ended December 31, 2022 compared to \$434,000 during 2021.
-Other income, net, was higher in 2022 as we acquired the two-building office complex in August 2021.
+Other income, net, was \$0.9 million during the year ended December 31, 2023 compared to \$1.0 million during 2022.
+We expect other income, net, to decrease in 2024 as higher vacancy rates are expected to lower rental income.